 The Brain’s Response to Opioid Abuse

 For someone harboring unresolved emotional issues, feelings of depression and anxiety can gradually become the norm rather than the exception over time.
 According to University of Utah Health Sciences, people in this condition may well develop an underactive reward pathway in the brain, which makes it difficult to experience pleasure in general on a day-to-day basis.

 At the outset, opioid abuse practices stimulate the brain’s reward pathway, offering a quick fix in terms of relieving unsettling emotional undercurrents.
 Over time, opioids cause damage to chemical-producing cells in the brain, damage that ultimately leaves the brain’s chemical system dependent on opioid effects to function normally.

 Once opioid abuse patterns take hold, a person becomes trapped inside a cycle of dependency that eventually turns into addiction.
 Meanwhile, opioids create an ever-increasing state of brain chemical imbalance that only works to worsen a person’s overall emotional health.

 Self-medicating emotional problems through opioid abuse not only opens the door for addiction, but also sends a person on a downward spiral of emotional instability and despair.
 Without needed treatment help, the mechanisms that drive addiction soon become enmeshed with emotional dysfunction to the point where recovery becomes that much more difficult over time.

-If you or someone you know struggles with opioid abuse and have further questions, please don’t hesitate to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know struggles with opioid abuse and have further questions, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.